Poeboyo/bamazon/README.md

 ## How it's Made

--Bamazon is a Command Line Application that is powered by a mySQL Database with purchasable items and also by using user input
+- Bamazon is a Command Line Application that is powered by a mySQL Database with purchasable items and also by using user input

 - The app connects to a mySQL database, displaying each item in the CLI